 Anna has been part of the fNIRS research community since 2005 and is a world leader in infant fNIRS applications.
 Her research focuses on using fNIRS to study the connection between brain function and neurocognitive development in early infancy.
 Anna has collected fNIRS data using a variety of experimental protocols with infants and children of different ages, and has also developed methods and software for the analysis of data collected with the Gowerlabs NTS fNIRS system.

 Dr. Rob Cooper

 Rob began working with fNIRS and diffuse optical tomography (DOT) techniques during his PhD, which began in 2007.
 His research focuses on the advancement of fNIRS and DOT technologies.
 He has led fNIRS and DOT studies in a range of populations including in healthy adults, adults with neurological conditions, newborn and preterm infants.
 With Drs.
-Anna Blasi and Sarah Lloyd-Fox, Rob founded the UCL-BBK NIRS Training Course and has help numerous groups across several continents establish effective fNIRS research programmes.
+Anna Blasi and Sarah Lloyd-Fox, Rob founded the UCL-BBK NIRS Training Course and has helped numerous groups across several continents establish effective fNIRS research programmes.

 Laura acquired her significant expertise in fNIRS experimentation and analysis during her PhD at the Center for Brain and Cognitive Development (Birkbeck College), under the supervision of Dr. Sarah Lloyd-Fox.
 Laura has undertaken numerous fNIRS studies with different age-groups from 5 to 14 months of age, and has investigated both typically developing infants and infants at risk of Autism Spectrum Disorder and Attention Deficit Hyperactivity Disorder.
 She also has extensive experience of fNIRS data analysis, with a particular interest in motion-artifact correction in infant fNIRS data.